Neighboring Faith Communities: A Process Guide

 Founded in the nineteenth century as a reform of Islam.
 As of 2016, there are nine continental “Houses of Worship,” serving broad areas.
 Many local faith communities meet in members’ homes.

 Baha’i of Palo Alto

 Meets in members’ homes.

 B. Buddhist faith communities

 Therevada Buddhism uses as its core texts books in the ancient Pali language.

-	Therevada Buddhism is strongest in Southeast Asia, particularly Sri Lanka,

-	Thailand, Cambodia, etc. In the U.S., many Therevada Buddhist groups consist of

-	immigrants from these areas, so Therevada Buddhist faith communities are

-	separated here by dominant ethnic group.
+Therevada Buddhism is strongest in Southeast Asia, particularly Sri Lanka, Thailand, Cambodia, etc. In the U.S., many Therevada Buddhist groups consist of immigrants from these areas.
+The Therevada Buddhist faith communities are separated here by dominant linguistic/ethnic group.

 402 Knowles Ave., Santa Clara